charlesericwilson-portfolio/Echo_Adapt_v5/README.md

 ## Feedback Welcome
 This project is still evolving.
 If you clone it, try it, or have ideas on how to improve it, **please** leave feedback or suggestions.
 Even small thoughts help a lot.
+If you want to start at the begining click [here](https://github.com/charlesericwilson-portfolio/Echo_Project_Overview) or for the model training [here](https://github.com/charlesericwilson-portfolio/Echo_training_project)

 # Echo Tool System
 This is the active development version of the Echo project — a lightweight, local LLM agent tool system written in Rust.